Gurobi/gurobi-machinelearning/doc_source/source/index.rst

 .. note::

-  If not already installed this should install the gurobipy and numpy packages.
+  If not already installed, this should install the ``gurobipy`` and ``numpy`` packages.

-  The package needs Gurobi version 10 to work properly.
+  The package requires ``gurobipy`` version 10.0 or greater.

-  The package has been tested with and is supported for python 3.9 and python 3.10
+  The package has been tested with and is supported for Python 3.9 and Python 3.10.

 Usage